Financial Aid

 Federal Regulations require that an institution must have a procedure in place for determining whether a Federal financial aid recipient who began attendance during a payment period completed the period.

-For students enrolled in 7-week courses, the student is considered to have withdrawn from a payment period in which the student began enrollment if the student ceased attendance without completing all the days the student was scheduled to complete in the period
+For students enrolled in 15-week courses, if a student earns a passing grade in one or more of his or her classes offered over an entire period, for that class, Wentworth will presume that the student completed the course and completed the period of enrollment.
+For students enrolled in 7-week courses, the student is considered to have withdrawn from a payment period in which the student began enrollment if the student ceased attendance without completing all of the days the student was scheduled to complete in the period.

 The determination of unofficial withdrawals will occur after grades are posted at the end of each semester.
-For unofficial withdrawals, the withdrawal date that WIT will use is either the midpoint of the payment period or the last date of an academically related activity the student participated in.
+For unofficial withdrawals, the withdrawal date that Wentworth will use is either the midpoint of the payment period or the last date of an academically related activity the student participated in.

 Programs Offered in Modules

 A program is ‘offered in modules’ if a course or courses do not span the entire length of the payment period.
 Therefore our 7-week sessions are considered modules.
-For all programs offered in modules, a student is considered to have withdrawn for Title IV purposes if the student ceases attendance at any point prior to completing the payment period.
+For all programs offered in modules, a student is considered to have withdrawn for Title IV purposes if the student ceases attendance at any point before completing the payment period.

-• One module that includes 49 percent or more of the number of days in the payment period, excluding scheduled breaks of five or more consecutive days and all days between modules.
+- One module that includes 49 percent or more of the number of days in the payment period, excluding scheduled breaks of five or more consecutive days and all days between modules.

-• A combination of modules that when combined contain 49 percent or more of the number of days in the payment period, excluding scheduled breaks of five or more consecutive days and all days between modules.
+- A combination of modules that when combined contain 49 percent or more of the number of days in the payment period, excluding scheduled breaks of five or more consecutive days and all days between modules.

 Return to Title IV Calculation Example